Loading...

 sudo pacman -S bash --noconfirm

-A reinstall is a fast remediation path when you’ve confirmed drift or corruption and want to restore known-good package contents from the repository.
+A reinstall is a fast remediation path when you have confirmed drift and want to restore known-good package contents from the repository.

 :: Retrieving packages...